Fane Lozman: Arrest and second U.S. Supreme Court case

 The City Council met in regular session on November 15, 2006, at which time the City abandoned its plans to redevelop the waterfront.
 During a time for members of the public to make comments to the council, Lozman began to raise the subject of corruption charges brought against Palm Beach County officials.
 Council chairperson Elizabeth Wade interrupted Lozman and instructed him to stop speaking.
 When Lozman refused, the council member ordered a police officer to "carry him out"; Lozman, objecting that his First Amendment rights were being violated, was then handcuffed and placed in a jail cell at the police station, and charged with disorderly conduct and trespass.
 The trespass charge was later whited out and modified to one of "resisting w/out violence, to wit obstruction".
 The state's attorney later dismissed the charges as having "no reasonable likelihood of successful prosecution".

 In 2008, Lozman filed a First Amendment retaliation lawsuit, claiming his 2006 arrest for refusing to leave the podium at a City Council meeting and the City's effort to evict him from the City marina were part of an unconstitutional effort to stop him from criticizing the City and its policies.

 The case finally went to trial in November 2014, with Lozman representing himself once again on a pro se basis.
 The district judge instructed the jury that Lozman needed to prove a new charge that was only added for the first time during the second week of trial, that there was no probable cause for the offense of "disturbing a public assembly".
 The jury found for the City, and Lozman appealed.
 The Eleventh Circuit affirmed, and Lozman again successfully filed a petition for a writ of certiorari to the United States Supreme Court.
 During oral argument, Chief Justice Roberts stated: "I found the video pretty chilling.
 I mean, the fellow is up there for about fifteen seconds, and the next thing he knows he's being led off in handcuffs, speaking in a very calm voice the whole time".

-On June 18, 2018, in an eight-to-one opinion authored by Justice Anthony M. Kennedy, the Supreme Court once again ruled in Lozman’s favor, vacating the Eleventh Circuit opinion and remanding to the appellate court with instructions to determine whether the City acted with animus in Lozman's arrest.
+On June 18, 2018, in an eight-to-one opinion authored by Justice Anthony M. Kennedy, the Supreme Court once again ruled in Lozman's favor, vacating the Eleventh Circuit opinion and remanding to the appellate court with instructions to determine whether the City acted with animus in Lozman's arrest.
 While the Eleventh Circuit was drafting its opinion on remand, Lozman offered to settle the matter for "$650,000, an apology and an invitation to address the city council".
 After the Eleventh Circuit remanded Lozman's case to the district court, a retrial was scheduled for April 2020.
 In lieu of a second trial, the City settled with Lozman in February 2020 for $875,000, a substantial increase of $225,000 from Lozman's earlier settlement offer.

-Subsequent disputes

-In 2021, the U.S. Department of Justice accused Lozman of violating the Rivers and Harbors Act of 1899.